Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 - `??????` will match all file names with exactly 6 characters
 - The `echo` is there to pinpoint which file we got the information from
 - We then extract all human readable strings (minimum 10 chars in length)
-- Pipe it to `egrep` (same as `grep -E`), do a case insensitive search for the words specified
+- Pipe it to `egrep` (same as `grep -E`) and do a case insensitive search for the words specified
 - And lastly append the results to a text file we can refer to later

 The whole operation took about 1 second.

 We then start combing through the file:
 ```bash
 $ less results.txt
 ```
 <img width="1484" height="308" alt="2026-02-28-17:26:03" src="https://github.com/user-attachments/assets/d1e8433e-532e-47dc-96a0-2f84ee46e73c" />

 I was quite baffled to be honest.
-No way it was the first hit...
-The admin password was just chilling there as I opened up my `result` file. (the ones who were paying attention realised this is the same string we already caught earlier)
+The admin password was just chilling there as I opened up my `results.txt` file. (the ones who were paying attention realised this is the same string we already caught earlier)

-Last time I spent 4 hours trying to find the password, and now when I came back I found it in 10 minutes, which of the majority of time was spent on opening up my machine and starting the VM.
+Last time I spent 4 hours trying to find the password and now when I came back I found it in 10 minutes, which of the majority of time was spent on opening up my machine and starting the VM.

 Time and time again i'm reminded that breaks are actually good for you! 😂 💯